sso

 pip install -r requirements.txt

-: role for installing the service.sso_realm
+• sso: role for installing the service.

-: role for installing the quarkus variant of keycloak (>= 17.0.0).playbooks/sso.yml
+• sso_quarkus: role for installing the quarkus variant of keycloak (>= 17.0.0).

-role, with different settings, as described in the following sections.
+Both playbooks include the sso role, with different settings, as described in the following sections.

 For full service configuration details, refer to the sso role README.

-the download tasks.
+Making the sso zip archive available to the playbook working directory, and setting sso_offline_install to True, allows to skip the download tasks.
 The local path for the archive does match the downloaded archive path, so that it is also used as a cache when multiple hosts are provisioned in a cluster.

 sso_offline_install: True

-to create one, if needed.
+The redhat.sso.sso role supports downloading and installing from the Red Hat Customer Portal using credentials associated to a service account.
+After login in the customer portal and navigating to the hybrid cloud console, select the services account tab to create one, if needed.
 Client ID and Client secret associated to the service account needs to be provided with the following variables are defined:

 rhn_username: '<client_id>'